May 25, 2022

 “Our study strengthens current breastfeeding recommendations which reflect recent analysis that show lower risk of asthma with more versus less breastfeeding,” said Dr. Wilson.

 Allergists are specially trained to test for, diagnose and treat asthma.
-To find an allergist near you who can help create a personal plan to deal with your or your child’s asthma, and help them live their best life, use the ACAAI allergist locator.
+To find an allergist near you who can help create a personal plan to deal with your or your child’s asthma, and help them live their best life, use ACAAI’s allergist locator.